 - NAMI (National Alliance on Mental Illness) California

-Second, Delta Center California supports a learning lab, which is set to launch in June 2021.
-The learning lab is a 16-month program that will bring competitively selected local teams together with the state association partners listed above.
+Second, Delta Center California supports a learning lab, which launched in June 2021.
+The learning lab is a 16-month program that brings competitively selected local teams together with the state association partners listed above.
 One of Delta Center California’s key goals is for local teams and state partners to be better connected so they can learn from each other and more effectively drive change.

 In addition, teams will: